Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing XYZ University, Graduated May 2021

 - Relevant coursework: Market Research, Data Analysis, Consumer Behavior